veracity/veracity-documentation/common/markdown/keys/keys.md

 # Overview
 The data protection and keys assosiated with access to storage in Veracity are built around shared access signature (SAS).
 This enable sharing of data, where access is granted based on policies, and where the granted access can be revoked at any time.
 The activity related to the data can in this way be tracked by the container owner, and reviewed in the container owner.

+Keys are only possible to share with other platform users, and the SAS key may only be obtained by authenticated users.

 Short links:
 - [Security](#security)